sjbober/WritingSamples/Chained_and_Nested_Conditionals_April2020.md

         print("Hmmmm...too risky.
 Maybe next time")
 ```

 Nested conditionals can get messy quickly, so one way to avoid them is to use logical operators (Downey, 2015, ch 5.7).
-Let's write a function which determines and prints if someone can buy beer.
+Let's write a function that determines and prints if someone can buy beer.
 In the US, the legal drinking age is 21, so we should check to make sure the age is equal to or greater than 21.
 We should also make sure the person has enough money to buy the beer.
 In this function, there are three parameters: *age* (which is the age of the person), *money* (how much money they have), and *price* (the price of the beer).

 In this function, we first check to see if the person is 21 or older.
 If they are, then we check if they have more money than the price.
 If they do, we print that they can buy beer, and if they don't, we print that they don't have enough money.
 If the person is not 21 or older, we print out that they can't buy beer because they aren't old enough.